jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/analysis_hw_fem_ageuncert/Readme.md

 # Analysis of female height using artificially-added variance around recorded Matsigenka ages.
-Test robustness of results to increased age uncertainty.
+Test robustness of results to increased age uncertainty (Appendix D.6).

 <br/>
 Steps to reproduce the analysis: